 The traditional approach to circuit board design has been to place the components on the top and bottom surfaces of the board.
 This process is well supported by circuit board assembly houses, which typically use automated pick and place machines to position each component, ready to be soldered onto the surface.
-The ever-increasing demand for smaller and more integrated electronic products, combined with the higher frequencies of the signals within these devices, drives the ongoing research into better ways to fabricate and assemble a circuit.
+The ever increasing demand for smaller and more integrated electronic products, combined with the higher frequencies of the signals within these devices, drives the ongoing research into better ways to fabricate and assemble a circuit.

 One technique that delivers both higher density and improved support for higher signal frequencies, is to embed components within the layers of the circuit structure.
-For example, embedding discrete components directly under an integrated circuit can result in: shorter signal lengths; reduced resistance and parasitic inductance, leading to lower noise and EMI; and improved integrity of the circuit signals.
+For example, embedding discrete components directly under an integrated circuit can result in shorter signal lengths, reduced resistance and parasitic inductance, leading to lower noise and EMI, and improved integrity of the circuit signals.
 These improvements deliver smaller and more reliable products, supporting faster signal speeds and higher bandwidths.
-Combined with the on-going improvements being achieved in fabrication processes and technologies, they can also lead to a reduction in the product size, and lower fabrication and board level assembly costs.
+Combined with the ongoing improvements being achieved in fabrication processes and technologies, they can also lead to a reduction in the product size, and lower fabrication and board-level assembly costs.

-Embedding components places a number of unusual demands on each stage of the process: from design, to fabrication, to assembly, to testing and maintenance of the finished product.
+Embedding components places a number of unusual demands on each stage of the process from design to fabrication, to assembly, to testing and maintenance of the finished product.

 Embedding components introduces a significant difference in manufacturing a circuit board - no longer is there a simple delineation between fabricating the bare-board; then loading components onto that bare-board during assembly.
 These two jobs were often handled by different companies, due to their distinctly different process and technology requirements.
 If embedded components are used, they must be fitted to the board during the fabrication process.
 While this was once the domain of highly specialized fab houses, the processes are well understood now and there are many fabricators that can manufacture circuits with embedded components.

 In the PCB editor, components can be placed on any signal layer, not just the traditional top or bottom surface signal layers.
-If they are placed on a inner copper layer that is covered, the components are called embedded components.
+If they are placed on an inner copper layer that is covered, the components are called embedded components.
 There are two approaches to embedding components:

 When a component requires a cavity, this cavity can be completely enclosed within the board, or it can extend to one side of the board to create an opening.
 The image below shows 3 embedded components, the outer 2 have a cavity defined that results in them being open on the top side of the board.
 The middle component is on a lower layer, resulting in it being completely enclosed.
 From the designer's perspective, the component placement process is the same for both open cavity and closed cavity components.